Rwanda & Uganda 2027

 Anjahni Davi

-Anjahni is a retreat and conference presenter, consultant, and educator.
+Anjahni is a retreat and conference host, consultant, and educator.
 Anjahni sits on the Board of the Redemption Center, a re-entry program in Queens, NY.
 Anjahni is an avid traveler.
-She follows her heart to far-flung places, usually with her two small gems in tow, and is excited to show you the world.
+She follows her heart to far-flung places, usually with teens, and is excited to show you the world, while supporting growth and both professional and personal development.

 Emmanuel Nduwayo